Here, you will find the answers to frequently asked questions.

 With our PEPperMAP® Single or Dual Isotype Assay Service, we perform all immunoassays with your serum samples, pre-stainings and control and secondary antibodies.
 The PEPperMAP® Single Isotype Assay Service comprises data quantification and analysis of one Ig isotype (e.g. IgG or IgM), whereas the PEPperMAP® Dual Isotype Assay Service comprises the same for 2 Ig isotypes.

-With our PEPperMAP® Epitope Substitution Scan the influence of each amino acid of the epitope on antibody binding can be determined.
-We exchange all amino acids of the epitope with all other remaining 19 amino acids and incubate the generated peptide microarray with your antibody sample.
+With our PEPperMAP® Epitope Substitution Scans the influence of each amino acid of the epitope on antibody binding can be determined.
+We exchange all amino acids of the epitope with all other natural 19 amino acids and incubate the generated peptide microarray with your antibody sample.
 After data quantification and analysis, we provide you with a scientific report.

-In case the epitope sequence is known, we are able to identify the amino acids that are important for the binding of the antibodyby a substitutions scan.
+In case the epitope sequence is known, we are able to identify the amino acids that are important for the binding of the antibodyby a substitution scan.
 In this process, each amino acid of the epitope is replaced one after the other by all remaining 19 L-amino acids (D-amino acids on request).
-The number of peptides can be calculated by
+The number of peptides can be calculated by:

-length of the epitope x number of different L-amino acids x number of replicates per peptide
+- epitope length x number of L-amino acids x number of peptide replicates

 For example, a peptide microarray for an epitope with 13 amino acids contains 13 x 20 x 2 = 520 peptides.